Trump skipping his successor’s inauguration is his final defiance of presidential norms

 Naftali said Biden is better off without the symbolic send-off from Trump.
 But the country still loses something for Trump’s petulance, he said.

 “The inauguration is not supposed to be a celebration of the winning side,” Naftali said.
-“It’s designed to celebrate and consecrate the transition of power and that’s why it matters whether the president and the soon-to-be-former president attends.”
+“It’s designed to celebrate and consecrate the transition of power, and that’s why it matters whether the president, and the soon-to-be former president, attends.”

 Trump’s terse announcement followed the sort of bellowing online missives that were a hallmark of his presidency.
 Trump tweeted to his 90 million followers that Washington hasn’t seen the last of him, even as he no longer claims he will remain in power.